anotherhadi/nixy/docs/SCRIPTS.md

 ## Compress/Extract

-Some shortcut to compress and extract files.
+Some shortcuts to compress and extract files.

 - `compress` ...
 - `extract` ...